Measurement & Evaluation of HCC Systems

 Dealing with data - Part 2 (video)

-Assumptions, sample size - Part 1 (video)
+Assumptions, sample size (video)

 (dataset)